 - Etc.

-This Text module, as you can see, is an easy-to-use "all-terrain" module for adding HTML or CSS!
+This Text module, you understand, is an easy-to-use off-road module to add HTML or CSS!

 2 - The "advanced" tab of modules, lines or sections: CSS